 Several neighbouring dioceses may constitute an ecclesiastical province, which is presided over by a bishop who is called the metropolitan and is an archbishop.
 The others are called suffragan bishops.

 Bishops normally offer their resignation to the Holy Father when they reach the age of 75.
 When their resignation is accepted they become an emeritus archbishop or bishop.
-There are currently two diocesan bishops, one auxiliary bishop, one metropolitan archbishop, one coadjutor archbishop, five emeritus bishops, and an emeritus archbishop in Aotearoa New Zealand.
+There are currently three diocesan bishops, one metropolitan archbishop, six emeritus bishops, and two emeritus archbishops (both cardinals) in Aotearoa New Zealand.

 Bishop Stephen Lowe was born in Hokitika on 3 August 1962, the youngest child of Milly and Frank Lowe, with two older sisters Margaret and Dorothy.